-Olathe is protected by an outdoor warning system that has 37 state-of-the-art sirens.
-The system is not designed to warn people indoors.
+Olathe is protected by an outdoor warning system that has 40 state-of-the-art sirens, 13 of which are solar.
+The system - managed by the Olathe Fire Department - is not designed to warn people indoors.
 A NOAA All-Hazards Weather Radio is the fastest and most reliable way to receive severe weather, watches, warnings and advisories and information about other community hazards.

-The first sound on the siren system is a solid steady tone that indicates a tornado warning.
-During a tornado warning, sirens will sound in three minute durations in ten minute intervals until the tornado warning expires.
+During a tornado warning, sirens will sound in three-minute durations in ten-minute intervals until the tornado warning expires.
 There is no “all-clear” siren.

 During a tornado warning, remember: